Sheshiyer/WitnessOS/README.md

 WitnessOS is a **multi-layered consciousness operating system** designed to map, debug, and evolve inner reality through modular tools inspired by symbolic computing, Vedic cosmology, and non-Euclidean system design.

-This is not just documentation — it is a **living mythos**.
-Every file, engine, and glyph is encoded with intentionality and designed for those ready to consciously recompile their perceptual field.
+This is not just software — it is a **living consciousness architecture** that bridges ancient wisdom with modern symbolic computing, creating something entirely new for consciousness engineers.

-**WitnessOS serves consciousness engineers who seek to:**
+**WitnessOS serves those who seek to:**
 - Debug inner dialogue and emotional patterns
 - Navigate life transitions with symbolic wisdom
 - Integrate spiritual practice with practical tools